You dream of connecting with a powerfully engaged audience.

 It isn’t called a wake-up call for nothing – dozing is difficult when the scales have been scraped from your eyes.

-And sometimes as a writer you have a responsibility to start those difficult conversations with your audience.
+And sometimes as a writer you have a responsibility to start blogging those difficult conversations to your audience.

 So don’t be afraid to tell your reader some hard truths.

 For instance, Jon doesn’t pull any punches here, telling readers if they’re serious about blogging they should quit their jobs.